A Landmark Law Like No Other

 The post-World War II years saw an explosion in the number of anglers.
 To accommodate the need for healthy and abundant fish, the sportfishing industry began promoting recreational fisheries conservation and the advancement of fisheries science and management.

-To pay for these efforts, in 1950 Congress passed the Federal Aid in Sport Fish Restoration Act, also known as “Wallop-Breaux” after its Congressional sponsors, Sen. Edwin Johnson of Colorado and Rep. John Dingell, Sr. of Michigan.
+To pay for these efforts, in 1950 Congress passed the Federal Aid in Sport Fish Restoration Act, also known as the Dingell-Johnson Act, after its Congressional sponsors, Sen. Edwin Johnson of Colorado and Rep. John Dingell, Sr. of Michigan.

 Sportfishing gear manufacturers pay a percentage of their product costs in excise taxes which are combined with an excise tax on certain motorboat fuel.

 These tax monies are pooled into a special fund, and later matched by state fish and wildlife agencies, primarily through fishing license sales.